 “Habika, I know how it looks, but I wasn’t myself.
 I kept remembering…” He stopped.

 “Nothing.
-All I could think of was getting home to my laptop and getting lost in the cyber world.”
+All I could think of was getting home to my laptop who wouldn’t scream in my ears nonstop.”

 “What did you remember Nathan?”
 I asked again, worried about the look I saw in his eyes when he made the statement.